 I am a geographer and urban scholar working at the intersection of urban studies, science and technology research and ethnography.
 My main focus is on dewelling and building as cultural techniques.
-Currently, I am a research and teaching associate at the Institute of Geography and Sustainability, University of Lausanne (IGD).
+Currently, I am a senior scientist (MER) at the Institute of Geography and Sustainability, University of Lausanne (IGD).
 I have been member of ETH CASE (Centre for Research on Architecture, Society and the Built Environment, ETH Zurich) and research associate in Geography at the Universities of Glasgow and Edinburgh in Scotland.
 Earlier, I have studied Geography, Sociology and Urbanism at the University of Fribourg and Paris IV La Sorbonne.

-My actual work is around two book publications: When Things Break Down: Revisiting Repair, Relocating Materiality (co-edited with Philippe Sormani and Alain Bovet) and Architecture Competition: Project Design and the Building Process (Routledge, 2017) (co-edited with Jan Silberberger).
+My actual work is around two book publications: Repair Work Ethnographies.
+Revisiting Breakdown, Relocating Materiality (Palgrave MacMillan, forthcoming) (co-edited with Alain Bovet and Philippe Sormani) and Architecture Competition.
+Project Design and the Building Process (Routledge, 2017) (co-edited with Jan Silberberger).